Many or all companies we feature compensate us. Compensation and editorial

 Fees

 The main fee for home improvement loans is a one-time origination fee.
-If a lender charges origination fees, they can apply to every borrower, not just those with bad credit (but your fee could be higher based on your credit score).
+Origination fees can apply to every borrower, not just those with bad credit (but your fee could be higher based on your credit score).
 The state where you reside also affects your origination fee.

-An origination fee may make your loan more affordable.
+An origination fee may make your loan more affordable, however.
 A lender offering a lower interest rate might charge a higher origination fee to cover the business costs.
 Some lenders take the fee out of the principal balance at origination, and others add it to your payments.

 Customer reviews